wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 ### 3. Then Settings

 Use Stoplight's [core functions](https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions) to set the function that will evaluate your API design content.
+[Enable the Stoplight Style Guide](d-enable-style-guide.md) to use an additional set of custom functions.

 Functions are listed in alphanumeric order.

+---

 [What's Next: Publish Style Guide](e.publish-style-guide.md)